rutuja-777/benk_project/git-help.md

     git reset #commit value :the changes will go back to staged git reset --hard #commit value : the changes will be completely gone, from staging as well

+git remote -v
+    - to see where origin is pointing
+    - to see where upstream is pointing

+git stash:
+    Lets say you made some changes and you want to park it somwhere.
+You want to Keep the changes somewhere so that you can later retrive it and currently do not want in your codebase.